|Blue & brown, white & brown

-Although they are half Saint Bernard, they’re’ a lot more agile than you’d expect.
-This helps them with helping people to find people who are lost.
+Although they are half Saint Bernard, they’re a lot more agile than you’d expect.
+This helps them find people who are lost.

 3. Little is known about their background

-Even though their two parental breeds are well known, not much is known about this hybrid.
-But those who have them love them, so it’s probably not that important.
+Even though their two parents are well known, not much is known about the Border Collie Bernard.
+However, those who have them love them, so it’s probably not that important.

 Border Collie Bernards are gentle dogs that love relaxing with their family on the sofa instead of running around.
 This is due to the St. Bernard in their genes.
-That being said, they can be spunky due to their Border Collie half.
-It can take some extra time when it comes to meeting strangers since they are very protective.
-Once you show that the person is fine, the dog is going to follow the person and pay close attention.
+However, they can be feisty due to their Border Collie half.
+It can take time for them to become comfortable around strangers since they are very protective.
+Once you show that the person is fine, the dog will be less anxious and eventually accept them as friends.

 Border Collie Bernards might be cautious around kids and will require early training and supervision so fear aggression incidents are prevented.
 Even though they’re generally calm, you want to be proactive around dogs and other animals.
 Both of the parents are eager learners but can also be stubborn.
-So, you want to give it the patience and time needed to learn how they should behave around your family as well as others.
+So, you want to give them the patience and time needed to learn how to behave around your family and others.

-The Border Collie Bernard can be, but you want to supervise them and train them early to avoid fear aggression.
-Early training can help greatly.
+The Border Collie Bernard can be remarkable family pets, but you have to supervise them and train them early to avoid fear aggression.
+Early training can help immensely.

 Things to Know When Owning a Border Collie Bernard:

 Avoid discount brands because they have a lot of fillers in them, which can lead to problems with your dog’s digestive system.
-You can give your Border Collie Bernard table food and treats once in a while, but only give them small amounts.
-Don’t do it too often or they’ll get used to it and you’ll have issues down the road.
+You can give your Border Collie Bernard table food and treats occasionally, but only give them small amounts.
+Don’t do it too often, or they’ll get used to it.

 Border Collie Bernards are eager to learn and thrive when you are keeping them physically and mentally stimulated.
 You want to use treats when you’re training and avoid harsh reprimands.
 The Border Collie and St. Bernard are sensitive canines, and they’ll become frightened if they’re punished for making a mistake during training.

-Border Collie Bernards aren’t hypoallergenic dogs and they have moderate shedding.
-Saint Bernards are known for their drooling, so you shouldn’t be surprised if your dog does as well.
-This is why you want to make sure that you’re keeping your dog’s mouth clean all the time.
-Your dog’s coat is usually dense and short, making it easy for you and your dog when it comes to grooming.
-Brush your dog’s coat each day using a brush with firm bristles and use a comb on it each week.
+Border Collie Bernards aren’t hypoallergenic dogs, and they have moderate shedding.
+Saint Bernards are known for their drooling, so you shouldn’t be surprised if your dog is a drooler.
+The Border Collie Bernard’s coat is usually dense and short, making it easy for you and your dog when it comes to grooming.
+Brush your dog’s coat each day using a brush with firm bristles, and use a comb on it each week.
 Trimming their hair every 6-8 weeks is also a good idea.

-Your Border Collie Bernard’s ears are floppy, so you want to check them regularly to make sure moisture doesn’t accumulate because this can cause yeast to grow.
-Brush your dog’s teeth each day and trim his nails every three weeks or when needed.
+Your Border Collie Bernard’s ears are floppy, so you want to check them regularly to ensure moisture doesn’t accumulate because it can cause yeast to grow.
+Brush your dog’s teeth daily and trim their nails every 3 weeks or when needed.

-Border Collie Bernards can have a variety of different health conditions that you should know about even though they may never get these problems.
-Below are some of the things that you should keep an eye on.
+Border Collie Bernards can have various health conditions you should know about.
+Below are some of the issues that you should keep an eye on.

 There isn’t a lot known about the Border Collie Bernard.
-However, it is made up of two truly spectacular breeds of dogs that have been loved by humans for years.
-So, it’s a pretty good bet that you are getting their children are equally great.
-In all, Border Collie Bernards are wonderful dogs for your home.
-They will be loving, protective and loving each day.
-They have amazing temperaments, are extremely intelligent and have very big personalities.
-This will give you a great new family addition.
+However, they come from two truly spectacular breeds that humans have loved for years.
+So, it’s a pretty good bet that their offspring are friendly and loyal.
+Border Collie Bernards make excellent pets for families and active singles.
+They will be loving, protective, and entertaining each day.
+They have excellent temperaments, are extremely intelligent, and are relatively easy to train.